aureliencarle/grammar-compiler/README.md

 the parser able to parse C programs and provide users a simple object representation of the file for further processing.

+**Note:** The generated parser will have no knowledge of the language meaning, its purpose is only to decompose the file in tokens corresponding to the grammar.
+Processing the tokens to actually interpret the language and do something with it is an independent task.

 ### Grammars

 Grammar files should be stored in the `grammars/` directory (except possible